 Like Singapore, there are Little India and Chinatown.
 It isn’t too obviously touristy, with all the locals going about their business.
-Little India, for example, is full of saree shops, curry stalls and Hindu temple offerings for sale and I wander down Harmony Street where there are temples, mosques and churches of all persuasions coexisting happily together.
-Then past all the British colonial buildings and the fort.
+Little India, for example, is full of saree shops, curry stalls and Hindu temple offerings for sale.
+I wander down Harmony Street, where there are temples, mosques and churches of all persuasions, coexisting happily together.
+Then, past all the British colonial buildings and the fort.

 It also seems that there are even more celebrations going on or imminent.
 The newspapers and shops are full of them.
 Not only is it National Independence Day this month (Merdeka), it is Malaysia Day next month, when Sabah and Sarawak joined the union.
 (Singapore did too, but we won’t mention that.)
 It’s Ramadan the whole of this month and Eidhilfutr (spelled every way you can think of in the papers) or Hari Raya the whole of next month of course.
 And for the Chinese it’s the Festival of the Hungry Ghosts for a month.
 They have to leave out a lot of food to feed all the family ancestors, so there are banquets and food of all kinds in the temples.

 Back at base I lounge by the swimming pool.
 A little man asks me if I want a foot massage and it seems churlish to refuse.

 I have resolved to lodge a stiff complaint with the hotel management.
 My duck will only float on its side.
 Now I shall have to seek some other amusement.